hdclark/DICOMautomaton/README.md

     $>  dicomautomaton_dispatcher -h

+Alternatively, see [documentation/](documentation/) for documentation snapshots.

+# Clinical Use

-NOTE: `DICOMautomaton` should NOT be used for clinical purposes.
-It is suitable for research or support tool purposes only.
+`DICOMautomaton` should **NOT** be used for clinical purposes.
+It is suitable *only* for research purposes or in a non-critical supporting role where outputs can be easily validated.

+While efforts have been made to verify integrity and validity of the code, no independent audit or review has been performed.
+The breadth functionality would make it difficult to test all operations combinations.
+We therefore rely on static analysis, code quality metrics, and a limited amount of integration testing for specific workflows.

 # License and Copying